Which NozomuNoto instruction or tutorial file should I open first?

 2. Orientation matches: Landscape files go with Landscape products; Portrait files go with Portrait products.

-3. File type matches: PDF for planners/notebooks, PNG or supported sticker files for stickers, and cover files for covers.
+3. File type matches: PDF for planners/notebooks, PNG or app-ready sticker files for stickers, and cover files for covers.

-4. App guide matches: choose the live Android or e-reader guide for the device you actually use, or use the general app guidance until the exact app screenshot guide is available.
+4. App guide matches: choose the live Android or e-reader guide for the device you actually use, or use the general app guidance while the exact app screenshot guide is pending.

 5. Backup is safe: keep one clean copy before writing, moving pages, changing covers, or importing many stickers.